sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

 ## Business impacts

-* You clearly identify the value behind a requirement and orient your work towards the delivery of that value, in accordance with our technical and human standards.
+You identify the value behind a requirement and orient your work towards the delivery of that value, matching our technical and human standards.

 <span class='score only-print'>